freeze-dolphin/updating-server/README.md

 # updating-server
-This repository provides the updating service for most of my projects (which support auto-updating) :)
+This repository provides the updating service for most of my projects which support auto-updating